She has visited over 50 countries with her husband Mike who is also a photographer.

 Online platforms and therefore marketing strategies for the online space are constantly evolving, and if you don’t keep up and adapt business strategies/plans to new technologies you’ll become irrelevant.

-There’s, therefore, a huge learning curve which comes with new technologies, though this is one of the aspects of the job that I love.
+There’s, therefore, a huge learning curve that comes with new technologies, though this is one of the aspects of the job that I love.
 I love being challenged, and it’s very rewarding to constantly feel as though you’re learning something new.

 How do you generate income with your travel website?